tangb/pyremotedev/README.md

 Install it from pip
 > pip install pyremotedev

-This will install pyremotedev in your bin path
+This will install pyremotedev python module and pyremotedev binary.

 ## Compatibility
 Pyremotedev has been tested on: